 Lastly, it’s affordable and free to use while you post one job at a time.

 Top tools.
 Eager folk.
 Affordable prices.
-It’s a righteous, remote work-y ramen-broth that can help you find that remote worker.
-You know what I mean.
+It’s a righteous, remote work-y ramen-broth that can help you find a remote worker.
+You know exactly what I mean!

 - What does it do: managing remote hiring and payroll